7 Char Val - Instructions

 Additionally, I have included my notes for the practice sessions I performed for each exercise.

-Excerpt - Learning to Test with 7CharVal
+Learning to Test with 7CharVal

 7CharVal was one of the first applications I wrote to have something small and focussed to use as a testing exercise for teams.